 Physical disabilities and accommodation during sex

 Sex means something different for everyone.
 People with disabilities don’t all have sex the same way.
-Neither do people without disabilities!
+And neither do people without disabilities!
 What kind of sex a person has is up to them and their sexual partners.
-There’s no “right” or “wrong” way to have sex, with or without a disability.
+That means there’s no “right” or “wrong” way to have sex, with or without a disability.

 Some physical disabilities may have a big impact on someone’s sex life, while others may not.
+This can depend on the person and their disability.
 For example, loss of sensation or chronic pain can make some kinds of sex more complicated.
-But this doesn’t mean that people with physical disabilities can’t or don’t have sex.
+But this doesn’t mean that people with physical disabilities can’t or don’t have sex!

 Some people with disabilities use accommodations to make sex easier or more fun.
-There are many products designed for this purpose!
+There are many products designed for this purpose, including custom mobility aids and devices.
 Some people with disabilities also use non-sexual mobility aids (like wheelchairs) during sex.

 Sex and developmental disabilities

 Many people think that disabled people can’t be sexual.
 Some may even feel that they’re unable to consent to sex.
+As a result, people with developmental disabilities can have difficulty finding supportive information on sex and sexuality.
 This can be frustrating for developmentally disabled teenagers and adults.
-They may have difficulty finding supportive information on sex and sexuality.

 A lot of people with developmental disabilities do want to have sex.
-Some people with these disabilities may have difficulty with communication and social cues.
-Others may have sensory issues or sensitivities.
-This could make some sex acts uncomfortable.
-Whether you have a disability or not, it’s a good idea to talk to a potential sexual partner before you have sex.
+Some people with these disabilities may have difficulty with talking to others and social cues.
+Some may have sensory issues or sensitivities, which can make some sex acts uncomfortable.
+Whether or not you have a disability, it’s a good idea to talk to a potential sexual partner before you have sex.
 That way, you can work out forms of communication, set ground rules, and get each other excited!

 Disability and safer sex